dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

 Additive Drawing
    When creating new frames, the strokes from the previous/active frame are include as a basis for the new one.

+Multiframe
+   If you need to add new strokes to your animation on several frames you can use multiframe drawing.

+   You can activate multiframe drawing with the Multiframe button next to the modes selector (faded lines icon).
+   See :doc:`Multiframe </grease_pencil/multiframe>` for more information.

 Edit Mode
 ---------